rabbitmq/rabbitmq-stream-go-client/examples/single_active_consumer/README.md

 4. Stop the first consumer:

-In the first terminal, press any key to stop the first consumer.
+In the first terminal, press any key to stop the first consumer. <br />
-The second consumer should be promoted to active status and start processing messages.
+The second consumer should be promoted to active status and restart processing messages from the last stored offset.